-SaskCentral uses three metrics to monitor liquidity risk: the SaskCentral stand-alone Liquidity Coverage Ratio (LCR), a system-wide LCR and a liquidity score.
+SaskCentral uses two metrics to monitor liquidity risk: the SaskCentral stand-alone Liquidity Coverage Ratio (LCR) and a system-wide LCR.
 The system-wide LCR is a combined view of Saskatchewan credit unions and is calculated by CUDGC.
-The stand-alone LCR is modeled after the CUDGC Standards of Sound Business Practice - Liquidity Adequacy Requirements (SSBP-LAR) This SSBP does not apply to SaskCentral; however, SaskCentral has incorporated the LAR principles in the LCR.
+The stand-alone LCR is modeled after the CUDGC Standards of Sound Business Practice - Liquidity Adequacy Requirements (SSBP-LAR).
+This SSBP does not apply to SaskCentral; however, SaskCentral has incorporated the LAR principles in the LCR.

-202 0 2019
+202 1 2020 0

 System-wide Stand-alone System-wide Stand-alone

 LCR LCR LCR LCR

 Policy limit 120% 110% 120% 110%

-Actual 279% 151% 278% 163%
+Actual 221% 153% 279% 151%